 The purpose of risk management is to ensure that Wärtsilä is able to effectively execute its strategies and to reach its targets, in the short term as well as over the long run.
-The key is to identify the risks that have the potential to restrain the company from reaching its goals, and thereafter to determine whether those risks are at an acceptable level.
+The key is to identify the risks that have the potential to restrain the company from reaching its goals, and to determine whether those risks are at an acceptable level.

-Actions need to be taken to avoid, mitigate, transfer, or monitor identified risks.
+By definition, risk is the effect of uncertainty on objectives.
+An effect is a deviation from the expected - positive or negative; in other words either a threat or an opportunity.
+Actions need to be taken to avoid, mitigate, transfer, or monitor identified risks, or to capture and utilise the opportunities.
 Wärtsilä's structured risk management process offers a set of reactive, proactive, protective, and preventive tools that are used not only to protect it against threats, but also to turn some of the risks into opportunities.

-Risks can only be managed if they are identified and understood in advance, if risk treatment and mitigation plans are made to manage them, and if a process of continuous follow-up is in place for the related controls.
+Risks can only be managed if they are identified and understood in advance, if risk treatment plans for managing them are made, and if a process of continuous follow-up is in place for the related controls.
 Therefore, risk management is a central part of Wärtsilä's strategic and operational management.